ros-controls/ros2_control/controller_manager/doc/userdoc.rst

       -t CONTROLLER_TYPE, --controller-type CONTROLLER_TYPE
-                            If not provided it should exist in the controller manager namespace -u, --unload-on-kill  Wait until this application is interrupted and unload controller
+                            If not provided it should exist in the controller manager namespace -u, --unload-on-kill  Wait until this application is interrupted and unload controller --controller-manager-timeout CONTROLLER_MANAGER_TIMEOUT
+                            Time to wait for the controller manager

 ``unspawner``